 Señoritas

-Señoritas is renowned for its consistently good surf and is very popular with those in search of the perfect wave.
+surf and is very popular with those in search of the perfect wave.
 The beach can get a bit rocky during low tide but that doesn’t concern the surfers, who on a good day will still be out there charging.
 Like all Peruvian beaches, there is a beachside service and plenty of chairs and umbrellas to choose from.